High-order linearly implicit structure-preserving exponential integrators for the nonlinear Schr\"odinger equation: Numerical results

 \section{Numerical results}

-In this section, we report the numerical performance in accuracy, efficiency of computation and energy preservation for the proposed schemes of the NLS equation.
-For brevity, in the rest of this paper, the linearly implicit exponential integration \eqref{LI-E-scheme1}-\eqref{LI-E-scheme2} of order 3 (see Algorithm 1) and 4 (see Algorithm 2) are only used for demonstration purposes.
-Furthermore, we compare the selected schemes with the linear implicit energy-preserving schemes of order 3 (denoted by 3rd-LI-EPS) and 4 (denoted by 4th-LI-EPS) proposed in \cite{LGZ2020aml} in one dimensional case.
-In order to quantify the numerical solution, we use the $L^2$- and $L^{\infty}$-norms of the error between the numerical solution $\phi_{j,k}^n$ and the exact solution $\phi(x_j,y_k,t_n)$, respectively.
+In this section, we report the numerical performances in the accuracy, computational efficiency and invariants-preservation of the proposed schemes of the NLSE.
+For brevity, in the rest of this paper, 3rd-LI-IF-RKM (see {\bf Algorithm 1}), 4th-LI-IF-RKM (see {\bf Algorithm 2}) and 4th-LI-PC-IF-RKM (see {\bf Algorithm 3}) are only used for demonstration purposes.
+In order to quantify the numerical solution, we use the $L^2$- and $L^{\infty}$-norms of the error between the numerical solution $\phi_{j,k}^n$ and the exact solution $\phi(x_j,y_k,t_n)$, respectively. {Meanwhile, we also investigate the relative residuals on the mass, Hamiltonian energy and modified energy, defined respectively, as } Furthermore, we compare the selected schemes with some existing structure-preserving schemes, as follows: {\begin{itemize} \item SAVS: classical SAV scheme in \cite{AST2019P}; \item M-CNS: modified Crank-Nicolson scheme in \cite{FLM2019cicp}; \item M-BDF2: modified BDF scheme ($k=2$) in \cite{FLM2019cicp}; \item 3rd-LI-EPS: linearly implicit energy-preserving scheme of order 3 in \cite{LGZ2020aml}; \item 4th-Gauss: Gauss method of order 4 in \cite{FLM2021SIUM}; \item 4th-LI-EPS: linearly implicit energy-preserving scheme of order 4 in \cite{LGZ2020aml}; \end{itemize} As a summary, the properties of these schemes are displayed in Tab. \ref{Tab-IPs:1}.